PetePrattis/image-quantization-DPCM-compression-encoding-and-motion-compensation/README.md

 > #### Steps of project
 >
-> 1. Ρead the image and quantize the input panel using the quantization parameter
+> 1. Read the image and quantize the input panel using the quantization parameter
 > 2. Εncode the number of repetitions of the quantized pixel table by first recording the location where a new color occurs and only recording when a new color appears
 > 3. Οrganize the resulting structure and store it effectively
 > 4. Reading a video sequence